Who'd pawn their own mother to get it themselves.

 - Oh, and X Dies: Bromosel arrives at the Council of Orlon with a prophecy that states "You cash in your chips around page eighty-eight."
 Depending on the print, it is sometimes off by a few pages.

 - Only Sane Man: Frito.
-Not that that's saying much.
+Not that that's saying much, but he at least wants to destroy the ring and is generally kind to everyone.

-- Original Flavour: Rich Drushel's parodies of The Scouring of the Shire and Appendix A, done explicitly to extend Bored.
+- Original Flavour: Rich Drushel's parodies of The Scouring of the Shire and Appendix A, done explicitly to extend BOTR.
+They are strikingly similar to the flavor of the original work.

-- Our Elves Are Better: Parodied — wood elves are tacky low-lives who run tourist traps, and high elves are effectively white trash with delusions of grandeur.
+- Our Elves Are Different: Parodied — wood elves are tacky low-lives who run tourist traps, and high elves are effectively white trash with delusions of grandeur.

 - Parody Magic Spell: As evidenced by the page quote, there's quite a few of these."Hocus pocus, in loco parentis, Jackie Onassis, Dino Di Laurentis..."

-- Parody Names: Pick a character, nation or city from Tolkien, and you will find a parodic counterpart, such as Minas Troney for Minas Tirith.
+- Parody Names: Pick a character, nation or city from Tolkien's work, and one will find a parodic counterpart, such as Minas Troney for Minas Tirith.

 - Performer Guise: After Sorhed was defeated at the Battle of Brylopad, he and the Nine Nozdrul slipped out of the mopping-up cleverly disguised as a troupe of gypsy acrobatic dancers.